Photo credit: Cathy McKie | Flickr

 Vancouver’s oldest neighbourhood, Gastown has been reborn in recent years as a place to go after dark.
 While Granville Street is the place to go for clubs, Gastown’s scene is more about bars.
 This is an excellent place to go for a cocktail, but you’ll also find Irish pubs, wine bars, and beer halls.
 If you’re looking for a more refined atmosphere, many of the coolest restaurants turn into de facto bars later in the evening.

 If you go: In the summer, the epic patio at Chill Winston is hard to pass by.
 Sit down, order a beer and watch the world go by.
-Savour a classic, well-made cocktail at Pourhouse, but if your evening is just ramping up, the energy at the Blarney Stone or The Charles Bar is probably what you’re looking for.
+Savour a classic, well-made cocktail at Pourhouse, but if your evening is just ramping up, the energy at The Lampligther Public House or The Charles Bar is probably what you’re looking for.
 The bar at the front of Wildebeest is a great place to end the night, with a great wine list and delicious bar snacks.

 Being a beach-side neighbourhood, you would expect Kitsilano to be a bit more laidback that its downtown cousins, and it is.
 In general, the nightlife here tends to focus on smaller spots filled with locals; you’ll find lots of pubs to grab a beer and watch the game, or neighbourhood bistros that offer a killer cocktail program or wine list.
 Most spots are along West Fourth or Broadway, but you’ll also find clusters of hotspots along streets such as Yew that lead down to the beach.